Kandy-IO/kandy-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

  * Select minimum Android SDK version for phone and tablet (API Level 16 is recommended).

-    Note that, this is the minimum Android SDK API version that the demo application supports.
+    Note that this is the minimum Android SDK API version that the demo application supports.

     For the target SDK version, Please check Google suggestion from the [link](https://developer.android.com/distribute/best-practices/develop/target-sdk).
 Target SDK can be changed on **build.gradle** file after the project creation.